What Is Out-the-Door Price — and What's Actually Hiding Inside It

 The lender sets a buy rate — the actual rate you qualified for.
 The dealer is allowed to mark it up and keep the difference.

 The customer never sees the buy rate.
 The payment looks normal.
 The only way to catch it is to ask directly: "What is the buy rate I qualified for, and what money factor are you quoting me?"
-If the answer is vague, the markup is significant.
+For the full breakdown see our guide on what is a good money factor on a lease.

 Payment Packing